Koudelka: Adaptations

-The first volume of a three-volume manga adaptation, written and illustrated by Iwahara, was published in November 1999 by Kadokawa Shoten; the third volume was published in September 2000.
-The manga was intended to tie into Kikuta's planned sequel.
+The first volume of a three-volume Shounen manga adaptation originally serialized in Ace Next, written and illustrated by Iwahara, was published in November 1999 by Kadokawa Shoten; the third volume was published in September 2000.
+The manga was intended to tie into Kikuta's planned sequel and is set after the game.
+Shadow Hearts doesn´t acknowledge the events of the manga.
 A novelization, Koudelka - The Mansion's Scream by Nahoko Korekata, was published by ASCII Media Works in February 2000 as part of its Famitsu Bunko imprint.
 An audio drama based on the game, with Japanese actors and excerpts from its score, was released in November 1999 by Scitron Digital Contents.

 Reception

 While no sales figures were reported, Koudelka was said to have been "moderately successful" in Japan.
 The title was not mentioned by Infogrames during its financial report at the end of the 2000-2001 fiscal year.

 The Japanese gaming magazine Famitsu compared Koudelka's atmosphere to Western horror films.
 The dark atmosphere was one of the points of praise for Electronic Gaming Monthly.
 GameSpot's Ike Sato called the story "quite entertaining", and David Zdyrko of IGN enjoyed its cinematic tone.
 RPGamer's Jake Alley praised the game's tone, presentation and localization.
 According to Ken Chu of RPGFan, the story "fails to inspire more than a passing interest" despite its strong characters and unconventional use of horror.
 Eric Bratcher of Next Generation cited its atmosphere as a strong point in its narrative.

 GamePro found the turn-based battles too slow for enjoyment, a sentiment echoed by the Dutch magazine Power Unlimited.
 A GamePro reviewer could not follow the game's story, an issue magnified by its slow pace.
 Electronic Gaming Monthly faulted the weapon durability system, random encounters, and inconsistent difficulty as issues with the game.
 Sato was generally disappointed by difficulty and balance issues.
 Zdyrko faulted several mechanics, such as saving and equipment limitations.
 Alley found the mixture of gameplay styles strange, faulted the game's weapons limitations and praised its innovative take on RPG mechanics.
 Chu criticized the gameplay, finding several aspects unbalanced or poorly designed.
 Bratcher called the battles a "welcome change" from standard exploration, but found several other gameplay elements poorly implemented.
 The game's slow pace was a recurring complaint by reviewers.

 Although Famitsu praised Koudelka's CGI movies and art design, one of its reviewers found some areas too dark to navigate easily.
 GamePro lauded the game's environment and character design, and Sato enjoyed its CGI cutscenes and real-time graphics.
 Zdyrko praised the graphics (despite their dark tone), and Alley called them "wonderful".
-Chu disliked the in-game graphics, but enjoyed the CGI segments; Both Electronic Gaming Montly and Power Unlimited also praised the cutscenes.
-Bratcher cited a lack of atmosphere in general navigation as a negative, alongside the characters' voices not matching their models despite descent quality.
+Chu disliked the in-game graphics, but enjoyed the CGI segments; Both Electronic Gaming Monthly and Power Unlimited also praised the cutscenes.
+Bratcher cited a lack of atmosphere in general navigation as a negative, alongside the characters' voices not matching their models despite decent quality.